kwantu/config-editor/README.md

 ```
 $ npm start
 ```
-> PLEASE NOTE:: This projet uses the private bower to install private dependancies sored at - http://kwantu10.kwantu.net:5678/
+> PLEASE NOTE:: This projet uses the private bower to install private dependancies stored at - http://kwantu10.kwantu.net:5678/